Ab (Semitic): Judaism

 The Aramaic term abba (אבא, אב (av), "father") appears in traditional Jewish liturgy and Jewish prayers to God, e.g. in the Kaddish (קדיש, Qaddish Aramaic, קדש (Qādash), "holy").

 The Pirkei Avot (פרקי אבות "Chapters of the Fathers") are a Mishnaic tractate of Avot, the second-to-last tractate in the order of Nezikin in the Talmud.
 The tractate of Pirkei Avot deals with ethical and moral principles.

+Abba is a common given name in the Talmud.
+It is also used there as a title or honorific for religious scholars or leaders.

 Christendom

 A transliteration of the Aramaic term abba also appears three times in the Greek New Testament of the Bible.
 Each time the term appears in transliteration it is followed immediately by the translation ho pater in Greek, which literally means “the father.”
 In each case it is used with reference to God.
 Mark records that Jesus used the term when praying in Gethsemane shortly before his death, saying: “Abba, Father, all things are possible to you; remove this cup from me.
 Yet not what I want, but what you want.”
 (Mark 14:36) The two other occurrences are in Paul's letters, at Romans 8:15 and Galatians 4:6.
 It seems evident from these texts that, in apostolic times, the Christians made use of the term ’Abba in their prayers to God.

-Early Christian desert fathers are referred to as abba: Abba Anthony, Abba Macarius.
+Early Christian Desert Fathers are referred to as abba: Abba Anthony, Abba Macarius.
 In Oriental Orthodoxy some high ranking bishop titles derive from Abba (Aboona, Abuna), as does the monastic title abbot in Western Christianity.

 Some Christian literature translates abba to "daddy", suggesting that it is a childlike, intimate term for one's father.
-However, abba, unlike "daddy", is used by adult children as well as young children, and in the time of Jesus it was neither markedly a term of endearment nor a formal word.
+However, abba is used by adult children as well as young children, and in the time of Jesus it was neither markedly a term of endearment nor a formal word.
 Scholars suggest instead translating it as "Papa", as the word normally used by sons and daughters, throughout their lives, in the family context.

 The name Barabbas in the New Testament comes from the Aramaic phrase Bar Abba meaning "son of the father".